wingZero21/collectd-rabbitmq/README.md

 This has been amended from the NYTimes version to add host_separators for our current collectd setup.
 This means that it sends the metrics to graphite under the hostname.

+We currently send collectd metrics using the hostname THIS_HOSTNAME so we needed to swap this out to this format.
+By adding a hostname in the script with THIS.HOSTNAME it will replace the . with _.

+Will look to add in getting the hostname from the script automatically.

 Installation
 ============